Azure/pcs-cli/README.md

 ## Deploy Docker images through Kubernetes
 To verify access test with `kubectl get nodes`
 1) `kubectl create -f .\scripts\nginx-ingress-controller.yaml`
-2) Goto your resource group on [portal.azure.com](http://portal.azure.com) and set up friendly DNS name for Public IP address that got created in step 1.
+2) Go to your resource group on [portal.azure.com](http://portal.azure.com) and set up friendly DNS name for Public IP address that got created in step 1.
 It will start with **{myClusterName}**.
 To confirm match the IP address with "LoadBalancer Ingress" by running `kubectl describe svc nginx-ingress`
 3) Replace following values in file .\scripts\all-in-one.yaml
     * **{Friendly DNS name}** with value from step 2
     * **{Your IoT Hub connection string}**
 4) `kubectl create -f .\scripts\all-in-one.yaml`

 ## Verify the webui and microservices are deployed
-1) Goto {Friendly DNS name} name in browser to see the webui
+1) Go to {Friendly DNS name} name in browser to see the webui
-2) Goto {Friendly DNS name}/hubmanager/v1/status to see HubManager microservice status
+2) Go to {Friendly DNS name}/hubmanager/v1/status to see HubManager microservice status
-3) Goto {Friendly DNS name}/devices/v1/status to see Devices microservice status
+3) Go to {Friendly DNS name}/devices/v1/status to see Devices microservice status

 Configuration
 =============